alanbchristie/esphome/docs/rain-water.md

 # The Rain/Water Device
 I had a timer-based watering system some years ago.
 Driven by an outside tap under mains pressure.
-One time, while awy, it failed - with the valve separating from the tap.
+One time, while away, it failed - with the valve separating from the tap.
 I lost a lot of water that year!
 Luckily a neighbour heard the water and had the courtesy to climb into the garden and turn the tap off.

-Now I want to water some key plants but many years have elapsed and we have extremely powerful and cheap micro-controllers and automation frameworks (like Home Assistant).
+Now I want to water some key plants but many years have elapsed and we have extremely powerful and cheap micro-controllers and automation frameworks (like Home Assistant) so building your own solution should be easier today.

 ## Components
 We need a few components to bring the rain-sensing automated watering system together.